Home

 Michael D. Knox, Ph.D.

-Michael D. Knox grew up on Grosse Ile, Michigan and earned his Ph.D. in psychology from the University of Michigan in 1974.
-A Distinguished Professor Emeritus at the University of South Florida (USF) and licensed clinical psychologist, he is currently Chair of the US Peace Memorial Foundation.
+Michael D. Knox grew up on Grosse Ile, Michigan, and earned his Ph.D. in psychology from the University of Michigan in 1974.
+Dr. Knox is Distinguished University Professor Emeritus in the Department of Behavioral Health Science & Practice at the University of South Florida (USF) in Tampa, Florida.
+He is Chair of the US Peace Memorial Foundation and Editor of the US Peace Registry.

-His long-standing peace and antiwar activities began in 1965 in opposition to the war in Vietnam.
-As a delegate to the 20th National Student Congress, he introduced a successful resolution to hold an antiwar demonstration in August of 1967 in front of the White House.
-In 1970, Knox co-founded a draft counseling center and, in 1971, he blew the whistle on classified weapon systems research at the University of Michigan.
-Since then, he has continued to engage in speeches, debates, interviews and other actions regarding peace.
-He is an invited speaker nationwide on the topics of Òbuilding a culture of peaceÓ and Òhonoring peace leadershipÓ.
+His peace and antiwar activities began in 1965 in opposition to the war against Vietnam.
+As a delegate to the 20th National Student Congress, he introduced a successful resolution to hold an antiwar demonstration in 1967 in front of the White House.
+In 1970, Knox co-founded a draft counseling center, and in 1971, he blew the whistle on prohibited classified research at the University of Michigan.
+He provided evidence that university researchers were perfecting weapon systems used by the military to kill.
+Since then, he has continued to engage in speeches, writing, protests, interviews, and other actions advocating for peace.
+He is an invited nationwide speaker on “building a culture of peace” and “honoring peace leadership.”

-Dr. Knox currently lives in the Tampa Bay region.
-John, his eldest son, is a computer and electrical engineer working in Austin.
-His son James is a civil engineer working in Orlando.
+You can read more about Michael Knox's antiwar activities in the US Peace Registry and on Wikipedia.
+Dr. Knox currently lives in the Tampa Bay area.
+John, his eldest son, is a computer and electrical engineer in Minneapolis.
+His son James is a civil/structural engineer working in Orlando.